DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 124: "who needs a star or engle at top the christmisstree, when a CandiCat can look down on you, and seek your motal soul as exchange for that soft packge that is just socks" -Tef_Bannow (09-Oct-23)
 * 125: "This is a safe please, we have pitchforks to take care of bad people... or cake, yea it is cake, and then everyone gets happy." -Tef_Bannow (13-Oct-23)
 * 126: "Well, consuder me odd, but I rather use my spatulas for dumbells." -MaruExposito (16-Oct-23)
+* 127: " If they have a problem, it just means they are probably jealous that you have pockets deep enough to accumulate lint" -red_thread_kitty (21-Oct-23)

 There may be quotes newer than these that have yet to be collected.